danschmidt5189/lbrs-rest/README.md

 echo $resource->convertTo(MIME::PARTIAL);
 ```

-Resources also know what types they can be converted to, so that in your controller
+Resources also know what types they can be converted to.
+This allows us to do something
-you could do something like this:
+like this in our controllers:

 ```php
 if (!$this->resource->isConvertibleTo(MIME::JSON)) {